MA in Sustainable Urbanism

-Educating the next generation of architects and designers to meet the challenges of urbanism.
+Educating the next generation of architects and designers to meet the challenges of urbanisation and climate change.

 Length: two years